 Those feedstocks are, whether directly or indirectly, linked to the destruction of ecosystems, of biodiversity and serious negative impacts on the local population, especially peasant and Indigenous Peoples.
-Paraguay is already heavily impacted by monocultures of genetically engineered soybeans and corn, eucalyptus and beef production; an economic model imposed by transnational companies that extract income and leave behind deforestation, dying ecosystems, pollution, poverty and ill health.
+Paraguay is already heavily impacted by monocultures of genetically engineered soybeans and corn, eucalyptus and beef producSocial conflicts have emerged since access to the affected Santa Rosa community has been privatized by the company that owns the project land.
+Gate impeding access for both visitors and residents.

+tion; an economic model imposed by transnational companies that extract income and leave behind deforestation, dying ecosystems, pollution, poverty and ill health.